Dominica flagEnvironment & Sustainability Guide · Dominica

 HIGH

-Dominica faces high risk from hurricanes, floods, and landslides due to mountainous terrain and Atlantic location.
-Hurricane Maria (2017) devastated 90% of buildings.
+Dominica faces high risks from hurricanes, landslides, and earthquakes due to its volcanic island location.
+Hurricane Maria (2017) destroyed 90% of buildings, causing 31 deaths and $1.37B damage.

 Sustainability Initiatives